kamercer/S1/README.md

   can remove client javascript that handles lack of a trailing slash, problem has been fixed secure mongo database add config file for things such as facebook app id and google app id

+  I might change javascript files so strangers get a different javascript file than an admin